-Sometimes your electrical professional may quote or spend more for the necessary materials.
-That’s why it’s better if you do your own shopping, so that you can compare and buy cheaper switches and outlets which complement your lighting devices.
+Sometimes your electrical professional may quote or spend more on the necessary materials.
+That’s why it’s better if you do your own shopping so that you can compare and buy cheaper switches and outlets which complement your lighting devices.
 They will definitely be cheaper than the ones your electrician supplies.

-Besides, you needn’t pay for labor to buy all this as you are doing it yourself.
-However professionals will quote 3 digit amounts per hour as labor for the task.
+Besides, you needn’t pay for labour to buy all this as you are doing it yourself.
+However, professionals will quote 3 digit amounts per hour as labour for the task.
 The only thing to remember is to buy the right items as if you don’t, you have no option but to accept whatever they provide.

 Buying 20A outlets for 25A circuits is a no-no. And don’t buy things like wire, staples, wire nuts and boxes as they will go to waste as they will most probably bring them too.

 Be careful while looking for electricians on the internet as there are so many websites signing up as affiliates of contractor-matching services.
 They earn as much as $25 to $50 as commission every time they lead people like you to an electrical service’s website, which is charged to you.